Generic selectors

 When dealing with large datasets in QGIS connected to MSSQL:

-– **Limit Rendering**: Set a layer scale range to limit rendering when zoomed out to prevent performance issues.
+• Limit rendering by scale: Set a layer scale range to prevent QGIS from rendering the full dataset when zoomed out.

-– **Use Data Sampling**: Load a subset of the data for analysis and visualization rather than the entire dataset.
+• Use data sampling: Load a representative subset of the data for initial analysis before working with the full dataset.

 Can I use QGIS to run SQL queries on an MSSQL database?

-Yes, QGIS provides the DB Manager and the SQL Window to run SQL queries:
+Yes, QGIS provides the DB Manager to run SQL queries directly against a connected database:

-2. **Select the MSSQL Connection**: Choose your MSSQL database connection.
+2. Select the MSSQL connection: Expand the MSSQL provider and choose your database connection.

 About the Author